Highdawn/VLC-Tasker-using-Tracktime-in-Python/README.md

 Python project for getting functions executed in sync with tracktime of VLC Player

 ## Requirements:
-- Python 3.7.1 (Most Recent version in 13 of December 2018)
+- Python 3.7.1 (latest version in 13 of December 2018)
-- VLC Player 3.0.3 (Most Recent version in 13 of December 2018)
+- VLC Player 3.0.3 (latest Recent version in 13 of December 2018)

 ## Instructions